March 20, 2024•3 min read

 - IntelliJ IDEA

 But I always come back to Visual Studio Code.
-It's fast, has a lot of extensions and it's very customisable.
-If I can, I'll do it with VSC, the only exceptions are when I'm working with Java/Kotlin and then I don't have much of an option 😔
+It's fast, has many extensions, and is very customizable.
+If I can, I use VSC.
+The only exceptions are when I work with Java/Kotlin, where I do not have many options 😔

-I'll summarise here some of the most important things for me and share a link to my configuration so you can apply it to your VSC.
-Besides, I'm planning on writing a mini-book to cover in detail all these points.
-If you are interested just ping me in twitter 🙂
+I'll summarize some of the most useful things for me and share links to my config so you can apply them in VSC.
+I also plan to write a mini-book that covers these points in more detail.
+If you are interested, ping me on X 🙂

 Visuals

-I started programming more than 10years ago.
-Back then, I was working in Java and I didn't enjoy it.
-I was using Eclipse and it was slow and ugly and fill with tons of stuff.
+I started programming more than 10 years ago.
+Back then, I was working in Java and did not enjoy it.
+I used Eclipse, and it felt slow, heavy, and filled with too much stuff.

 I've always been a fan of minimalism and I like to have a clean and simple UI.
 So, when I started using VSC, I started to customise it to make it look like I wanted.